tomatopunk/AElf/docs/tutorials/enterprise.md

 #### The C# module (CSharpRuntimeAElfModule)

 This modules will bring everything you need to be able to use C# as a programming language.

+### Advanced

+#### Secure

+To authenticate and secure communications between node it is possible to use SSL for the connections between the nodes and also side chain communications.
+The side chain is simple to set up: for both generate a RSA key-pair for both the side chain and the mainchain.
+Then generate a self signed certificate and pass this to the main chain node’s options along with the mainchain’s key pair.
+For the side-chain, start it with its key pair and de main chain’s certificat.

+In order to secure entreprise blockchain communications, you need to set up a certificate authority for all the nodes that can be in the network.

+For generating the RSA key pairs and the certificates you can use OpenSSL.
+For the certificate authority this will depend on your system and global setup.